 The UK doesn’t have a default retirement age anymore, so you can choose when to retire.
 However, you do have to reach a certain age to start accessing your workplace or personal pensions, and you have to be a certain age to start claiming the State Pension.

 What’s the UK State Pension age?

-For a long time the State Pension age was 65 for men and 60 for women, however as of 2018 the State Pension age for women is increasing to 65.
-It’ll then rise for both men and women, reaching 66 by 2020 and 67 by 2028.
+For a long time the State Pension age was 65 for men and 60 for women, however it’s recently risen to 65 for both men and women.
+It’s likely to keep rising - reaching 66 by 2020 and 67 by 2028.

 You can use the government’s state pension age checker to see when you can expect to reach State Pension age.
 Bear in mind though that this calculator doesn’t take into account any further changes to legislation (and likely further age increases) that may take place between now and your retirement.
 Eventually, the State Pension age will be linked to average life expectancy.

 Once you reach State Pension age, you don’t have to stop working.
 If you do continue working, you no longer need to pay National Insurance Contributions, which means you’ll keep more of your wages.
 And if you delay claiming your State Pension, you may be eligible for extra money when you eventually retire.

 What’s the age I can start drawing my personal pension?